The Broken World (Part 1)

-This also means that the smaller and more controllable uses of power, while more accurate and leading to more predictable outcomes, will have less overall effect directly.
+This also means that the smaller and more controllable uses of power, while more accurate and leading to more predictable outcomes, will have a less overall effect.

 And there is a lot of summing and cancellation that occurs when multiple actors are using their power to create desired outcomes, again dispersing the effect into generality (loss of control).

 Point is, while we might want to look at specific actors and attribute specific outcomes to their actions, there are far too many variables and far too many other forces in action to ever really say that the kind of precision control people like to believe we are capable of is possible.
 Butterfly effect and all that is also a factor, so small actions can have cascading effects that change entire systems.
 But trying to claim that these things are the direct result of intention, is trying very hard to believe in a universe that just doesn’t exist.

 It’s a strange thing this process… Like some memetic meat grinder turning through everyone’s beliefs and desires and homogenizing all of it into the realities that history has documented.
 Still assumed to be because of what we “did”, completely ignoring the system itself as an organism giving birth to all of these potentials as a whole without the direction we think it caused by our desires for the outcomes.